Shopify/prettier-plugin-liquid/docs/contributing/parser.md

 ### Solution to OhmJS

-But—like we said—a CST isn't exactly what we desire, we're almost there but not quite.
+But—like we said—a CST isn't exactly what we desire.
+We're almost there but not quite.

 This is what [our second stage](./parser-stage-2-cst-to-ast.md) does.
 It takes the CST we get form Ohm and turn into an AST.